 See the Vibrant Coral Reefs with a Molokini Snorkel and Slide Tour

-Set sail for an unforgettable adventure with Maui Snorkeling, your ticket to the best all-inclusive snorkeling tours in Maui and the world-famous Molokini Crater.
-Imagine yourself snorkeling in clear blue waters, surrounded by Hawaiian green sea turtles, and vibrant tropical fish, and exploring the beautiful coral reef.
+Set sail for an amazing adventure with Maui Snorkeling.
+Here’s your chance to join the best all-inclusive snorkeling tours to Molokini Crater.
+Imagine snorkeling in clear blue waters surrounded by Hawaiian green sea turtles and colorful tropical fish.

 Enjoy delicious meals, snack to your heart’s content, and sip on coffee, tea, juices, and soft drinks while you’re aboard.
 We equip you with the finest snorkeling gear—high-quality snorkels, fins, optical masks, and flotation belts.
 And for extra fun, we throw in boogie boards, a thrilling 25-foot water slide, and swimming noodles.

-Our Maui Snorkel and Slide all-inclusive tours are packed with excitement, including a 5-hour morning voyage to Molokini Crater and a 2nd location (Turtle Town or Coral Gardens), and a 3-hour afternoon exploration of Molokini Crater (weather permitting).
-The Maui Morning Tour runs from 7 AM to 12 PM, Monday through Sunday, and The Maui Afternoon Tour runs from 1 PM to 4 PM, Monday through Sunday.
+Our Maui Snorkeling all-inclusive tours are packed with excitement, including a 5-hour morning voyage to Molokini Crater and a 2nd location (Turtle Town or Coral Gardens).
+Our Afternoon Tour is a 3-hour exploration of Coral Gardens (weather permitting).
+The Maui Morning Tour runs from 7 AM to 12 PM, Monday through Sunday, and the Maui Afternoon Tour runs from 1 PM to 4 PM, Monday through Sunday.

 Join Our Tour!